The 2016 Scandinavian Festival dates are August 11th through the 14th. The individual days are themed as follows:

 In 1955 Dr. Gale F. Fletchall and his wife moved to Lane County, drawn here by a general practice internship offered at Sacred Heart Medical Center.
 He opened his own practice in Junction City in 1956 and became the town’s doctor.
 After the opening of the I-5 corridor, Fletchall watched his beloved town slowly die out as businesses closed up due to lack of traffic.
 That is when he had the idea that would define him for the rest of his life.

-We’re Becoming a Non-Profit
+We’re Are Now a Non-Profit Organization!

 Here is our 501C3 operating name: Scandinavian Cultural Foundation of Junction City.
-We will keep updating everyone on our status as the 501c3 process progresses.